Saad Usmani, Chief of MSK's Myeloma Service, says there are far more treatment options for multiple myeloma today compared with just 20 years ago.

 Bispecific antibody drug treatments

-Why is teclistamab such a promising treatment for multiple myeloma?
+Why are bispecific antibodies such promising treatments for multiple myeloma?

-Newer trials at MSK and elsewhere are testing teclistamab earlier in the disease process, usually combined with other therapies.
-We are hopeful teclistamab will gain FDA approval sometime in 2022, giving us another effective treatment option for multiple myeloma.
+Newer trials at MSK and elsewhere are testing bispecific antibodies earlier in the disease process, usually combined with other therapies.

 What is your vision for improving treatment for multiple myeloma over the next decade at MSK?